Document Workflow

 Check empty and repeated keys

 Look for empty values, duplicated keys, and unexpected parameter order.
-Some apps keep the first value, some keep the last, and some preserve an array.
+Record every repeated value before editing because some apps keep the first, some keep the last, and some preserve an array.

 3. Step 3